Nandaka/PixivUtil2/readme.md

 -> %title%
    Image title, usually in japanese character.
 -> %tags%
-   Image tags, usually in japanese character.
+   Image tags, usually in japanese character. (not implemented for FANBOX yet) -> %works_date%
--> %works_date%
    Works date, complete with time.
 -> %works_date_only%